 If they make a mistake, they are disposed of.

-The other is the kingdom — or church — ruled by family and the undying loyalty that goes with it.
-As well as sacrifice for the higher purpose.
+The other is the kingdom — or ekklesia — ruled by family and the undying loyalty that goes with it.
+It’s also governed by sacrifice for a higher purpose.

 Watch the movie with this lens and it will speak powerfully.